gnolang/blog/posts/2025-05-05_gnoland-the-first-logoverse/README.md

 consensus algorithms.
 Gno.land will change the way developers think about programming.

-Gno.land represents paradigm shift in multi-user programming that no other solution offers.
+Gno.land represents a paradigm shift in multi-user programming that no other solution offers.
 It is not just a smart contract platform and blockchain; it is the world's first viable language-based multi-user operating system.
 Its ultimate goal is to host the world's knowledge base for the new millennium.